rifatptk/react-weather-app/README.md

-This is a weather app names Q CAST.
+This is a weather app named Q CAST.
 It's built with React js.